-How do you deliver products and service in line with rising customer expectations?
-Retail is everywhere – it’s across the digital – online, social media, on mobile and the physical – your permanent, concession and pop up stores.
-Across all these touchpoints retailers need to meet customer expectations and give them what they want, when they want it – smoothly and quickly.
+As retailers endeavour to meet the challenges of trading during a pandemic and the constantly shifting goal-posts – one of the major issues is “How do you deliver products and service in line with rising and continuously changing customer expectations?
+Across all your digital and physical touchpoints retailers need to meet customer expectations and give them what they want, when they want it – smoothly and quickly.
 Otherwise your customers will go elsewhere.

 In other situations, say when an item is not in stock, require similar management.
 Save a sale by offering endless aisle, but you need to make sure you can suggest delivery windows that are based on real inventory availability.
-Your in-store staff need to also be empowered to access accurate inventory, as must your in store self serve kiosks.
+Your in-store staff need to also be empowered to access accurate inventory, as must your in-store self serve kiosks.

 Likewise, you need to be able to manage inventory that comes back to you across the network.
 Customers want to be able to buy online and return in store, even if that store does not stock that item, and your store needs to be able to easily ship that item elsewhere.

 Truly flexible fulfilment relies on having a reliable, single, and live view of all of your inventory.
 It supports you in to ensuring your inventory is located in the right quantities and locations, and that you are fulfilling customer orders rapidly, in the right way, and profitably.